For questions about available programs and options

 Click on a question to see its answer.
 Click on the question again to hide the answer.

 Yes, Purdue University is organized into academic colleges and schools.
 The College of Technology (CoT) is one of these colleges.
-The Department of Computer and Information Technology (CIT) is organized into the College of Technology.
+The Department of Computer and Information Technology (CIT) is organized within the College of Technology.

 In the end, CIT graduate students have access to all applicable and appropriate Purdue University courses, faculty, libraries, computing, and laboratories.